colin-campbell/firestudio-catalina/README.md

 To uninstall, run the PreSonus uninstaller from the **new** dmg:
  `PreSonus_UniversalControl_v3_2_1_57677.dmg`

-Mac OS Gatekeeper may complain about the new Firewire driver if you have SIP enabled, if prompted, Visit System Preferences->Security & Privacy to allow the drievr to run.
+Mac OS Gatekeeper may complain about the new Firewire driver if you have SIP enabled, if prompted, Visit System Preferences->Security & Privacy to allow the driver to run.

 You may need to power-cycle the interface once after the driver is installed.